The Apollo Standards of Clinical Care (TASCC)

 Some of the key initiatives are:

-- Apollo Incident Reporting System (AIRS)tracks all incidents that pose a safety risk to patient’s families, visitors and staff, including sentinel events.
+Apollo Incident Reporting System (AIRS)tracks all incidents that pose a safety risk to patient’s families, visitors and staff, including sentinel events.

-- All deaths at Apollo are systematically peer reviewed using the Apollo Mortality Review (AMR)process to identify any preventable deaths.
+All deaths at Apollo are systematically peer reviewed using the Apollo Mortality Review (AMR)process to identify any preventable deaths.

-The Apollo Safe Surgery Checklist, ICU Check List, Quality Workshops and Shared Practices are some other initiatives to continuously improve standards of care delivery in the Apollo Hospitals group.
-Apollo Hospitals group has continuously shown improvements on each of these parameters since their implementation.
+The Apollo Safe Surgery Checklist, adapted from WHO and the Apollo ICU Checklist have been implemented across the Apollo Hospitals network and are closely monitored using defined indicators.
+Quality Workshops and Shared Practices are some other initiatives to continuously improve standards of care delivery in the Apollo Hospitals group.
+Apollo Hospitals Group has continuously shown improvements on each of these initiatives since their implementation.

-UPDATED ON 22/07/2020
+UPDATED ON 05/04/2021